 - Fleece gilet is a great way to boost warmth in a simpler and more modular way.
 I do own a fleece gilet yet have found that I rarely use it, and I have never taken it on an outdoors adventure.
 I tend to find that my arms are the coldest, but for many people I have walked, climbed and backpacked with, the fleece gilet was a must-have item.

-- Synthetic insulated trousers – this is really a specialty garment, but you can think of it as a belay jacket for your legs.
+- Synthetic insulated pants – this is really a specialty garment, but you can think of it as a belay jacket for your legs.
 Really used in very cold conditions only or if less static.
-If you are choosing to use one, search for at least 60g insulation and a full side zip for easy on-off over ski pants or waterproof trousers.
+If you are choosing to use one, search for at least 60g insulation and a full side zip for easy on-off over ski pants or waterproof pants.

 What to take from all this